 I wanted to say a massive thank you for all your help and generosity. xx

-1st baby, hospital birth (induction/normal delivery)
+1st baby, hospital birth (induction/physiological birth)

 Following Gemma’s excellent course, I was all ready for a natural, pool birth, but it was not meant to be.
 This is because our beautiful daughter decided to arrive nearly four weeks early.
 My waters broke unexpectedly on Saturday night.
 At this stage I could have panicked but instead I breathed deeply and put the birth preparation Natal Hypnotherapy CD on to try and calm me down and manage the adrenaline spike.
 I was actually quite excited with the prospect of finally meeting our baby.